-- Remove drain hose from water service center or the rear bumper storage, depending on model. - 2.
-Remove dust cap from drain and connect sewer hose.
-Be sure it is firmly attached. - NOTE: The dump valve drain outlet swivels downward when necessary to avoid bends in the drain hose which could trap solids while dumping or to provide more direct drainage while using on-site sewer hook-ups. - 3.
-Place the outlet end of sewer hose into disposal opening.
+- 1. Remove sewage drain hose from rear bumper storage. - 2.
+Remove dust cap from sewage drain outlet and connect sewer hose.
+Be sure it is firmly attached.

+NOTE: The sewage drain outlet on your coach may swivel downward (depending on model) when necessary to avoid bends in the sewage drain hose, which could trap solids while dumping or to provide more direct drainage while using on-site sewer hook-ups.

+3. Place the outlet end of sewage drain hose into disposal opening.